-To lock/unlock, press the button are or the button on the remote control key.
+To lock/unlock, press the button (a) or the button (1) on the remote control key.

-A warning appears on the instrument panel if the tailgate is open or not properly closed.\ An acoustic warning is also given if the tailgate is open when the vehicle is driven faster than 6 km/h\.
+A warning appears on the instrument panel if the tailgate is open or not properly closed.
+An acoustic warning signal is also given if the tailgate is opened while the vehicle is moving faster than 6 km/h.